-The following projects have been commissioned to meet demand, with some of the temporary (bulge) classes leading to permanent expansions:
+In the last three years, the following projects have been commissioned to meet demand, with some of the temporary (bulge) classes leading to permanent expansions:

-Name of School Year Bulge class or permanent expansion Previous PAN New PAN Hillcroft Primary School 2013 Bulge class 45 60 St Francis Catholic Primary School 2013 Bulge class 36 60 St Francis Catholic Primary School 2014 Bulge class 36 60 Downs Way School 2015 Bulge class 45 60 St Francis Catholic Primary School 2015 Permanent 36 60 Downs Way School 2016 Permanent 45 60
+Name of School Year Bulge class or permanent expansion Previous PAN New PAN Downs Way School 2015 Bulge class 45 60 St Francis Catholic Primary School 2015 Permanent 36 60 Downs Way School 2016 Permanent 45 60 Marden Lodge Primary School 2016 Bulge class 30 60

 Whilst there are expected to be spare places in Tandridge as a whole, this disguises the pressure on places locally.
 In line with the additional capacity provided at Infant level, there is expected to be a pressure on junior places in Oxted & Limpsfield in the short- to medium-term.
-Options for delivery against this requirement are currently being explored with schools in the area.

-In addition, there is anticipated to be a short- and long-term need for additional primary school places in the Caterham area.
+In addition, there is anticipated to be a short- and long-term need for additional primary school places in north Tandridge.
 This situation remains under constant review and provisional discussions are taking place with schools to determine the appropriate strategy moving forward, bearing in mind the need to ensure that there isn't an over-provision of places in the medium-term.